Royal New Zealand Coastguard

-The Royal New Zealand Coastguard (informally Coastguard New Zealand) is the primary civilian marine search and rescue organisation for New Zealand.
+The Royal New Zealand Coastguard (informally Coastguard) is the primary civilian marine search and rescue organisation for New Zealand.
 Unlike a number of other countries, the organisation is a non-governmental, civilian charitable organisation, with no enforcement powers.
 Uniformed agencies of the New Zealand government, including the police, Maritime New Zealand and customs, manage New Zealand's maritime law enforcement and border control.
-Coastguard New Zealand has a strong focus on boating education.
+Coastguard in New Zealand is instead dedicated to search and rescue, education and community engagement.

 History

-Sea rescue services have existed in some shape or form in New Zealand since at least 1861, but it was not until some time later that the modern Coastguard New Zealand was formed.
+Sea rescue services have existed in some shape or form in New Zealand since at least 1861, but it was not until the 1970s that the modern Coastguard was formed.